sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 **Deploy Sourcegraph Executors**

 This procedure assumes you have deployed [Sourcegraph Executors](https://sourcegraph.com/docs/admin/executors) and will be running Batch Changes [server-side](https://sourcegraph.com/docs/batch-changes/server-side#running-batch-changes-server-side).
-If you will be running Batch Changes [locally](https://sourcegraph.com/docs/batch-changes/create-a-batch-change), some of these steps will need to change.

 **Build your Batch Change Specification**

-The first step to creating any Batch Change is to create a [Batch Change specification](https://sourcegraph.com/docs/batch_changes/references/batch_spec_yaml_reference) (aka Batch Spec) file in an editor of your choice.
+The first step to creating any batch bhange is to create a [batch change specification](https://sourcegraph.com/docs/batch_changes/references/batch_spec_yaml_reference) (aka batch spec) file in an editor of your choice.
 This file defines three main components crucial to executing a change:

 * [Which repositories to search](https://sourcegraph.com/docs/batch_changes/references/batch_spec_yaml_reference#on)
 * The [steps](https://sourcegraph.com/docs/batch_changes/references/batch_spec_yaml_reference#steps) (or actions) to perform against matches